kharchenkolab/pagoda2/doc/pagoda2.walkthrough.md

 ##  p2web$serializeToStaticFast('demo_pbmc.bin', verbose=TRUE)
 ```

+After you have saved the `*.bin` file, upload this file in the future to the pagoda2 application running in your browser.
+Upload the file there at the prompt "Pagoda2 file selection" and you'll be able to use the pagoda2 app to visualize your data.

 ### View Conos Object in Pagoda2 Frontend Application

 Users may also interactively explore [Conos](https://github.com/kharchenkolab/conos) objects with the Pagoda2 application.

 After constructing the Conos object `con` as shown in the Conos [walkthrough](https://github.com/kharchenkolab/conos/blob/main/doc/walkthrough.md), users can save to a serialized `*.bin` file and upload into the pagoda application with the `p2app4conos()` function, using `p2app4conos(conos=con)`.
 Please see Conos for more details.

 ### More Details